 Once you have your supplies, get ready to move – you’ll need to move quickly if you want to start and finish in 15 minutes.

-- go into the first bathroom and spray mirror with window cleaner – wipe clean with microfiber window towel
+- go into the first bathroom and spray the mirror with window cleaner – wipe clean with a microfiber window towel

-- liberally spray down sink, toilet and tub/shower with all-purpose cleaner or disinfectant
+- liberally spray down the sink, toilet, and tub/shower with all-purpose cleaner or disinfectant

 - let the cleaner sit for a few minutes to completely clean and disinfect